git-tanvir/flutter-style-guideline/README.md

      import 'package:dio/dio.dart' as dio;

-4. **Variables, constants, parameters, and named parameters should be in lowerCamelCase.**
+d. **Variables, constants, parameters, and named parameters should be
+    in lowerCamelCase.**

 **# Bad**